CamiloTDex/olp-docs/integration-guides/interacting-with-the-node/README.md

 # Interacting with the Node

-In order to allow the two-directional communications between the node and your backend services, we provide two main interfaces: An HTTP interface for handling incoming requests and webhooks for requesting data and triggering events in the counterparty.
+In order to allow the two-directional communications between a node and your backend services, there are two main interfaces: An HTTP interface for handling incoming requests and webhooks for requesting data and triggering events in the counterparty.

 ### Available Interfaces